matheuristic/plan9port-config/README.md

 ### Acme fonts

-The default main font is `$PLAN9/font/lucsans/euro.8.font` and alternate font is `$PLAN9/font/lucm/unicode.9.font`.
-Many users typically use a proportional width font for the main font and a fixed width font for the alternate font.
+The default main font is `/lib/font/bit/lucsans/euro.8.font` (corresponding to the file `$PLAN9/font/lucsans/euro.8.font`) and the default alternate font is `/lib/font/bit/lucm/unicode.9.font` (corresponding to the file `$PLAN9/font/lucm/unicode.9.font`).
+Many users typically use a proportional-width main font and a fixed-width alternate font.

 The following options can be specified when running the `acme` command to change the main or alternate fonts: